 Joachim-Nicolas Herrera is a Ph.D.
 Candidate in Law, working under the supervision of Prof. Louis Assier-Andrieu, in the borderland between law, history, anthropology and economics.
-His research focuses on how economic reasoning affects legal rationality and normativity.
+His research envisions law (ratio scripta) and economics (ratios) as cultural rationalizations of "normativity" in the West.
+His goal is to unearth the historical foundations and to establish the epistemological limitations of a concept having universal significance.

 He holds a Bachelor in social sciences, cum laude, and a Master in economic law, cum laude, from Sciences Po; as well as a Licence in philosophy, mention bien, and a Master in political philosophy and ethics, mention bien, from the Sorbonne.

-Joachim was a teaching fellow in Michael Sandel’s class “Money, Markets and Morals” at Harvard.
+Joachim was a teaching fellow in Michael Sandel’s class “Money, Markets and Morals” at Harvard in 2015.
 At Sciences Po, he has created and taught three undergraduate classes: “Anthropology of French and American Laws,” “Anthropology of Trade and Exchange,” “Anthropology of Western Rationality.”

-Joachim’s other scholarly interests include financial regulation and artificial intelligence.
+Joachim’s other scholarly interests include financial regulation, sustainable development and artificial intelligence.